Saksham-Jaiswal-2004/campfeed/README.md

 *A modern, AI-powered web platform that centralizes campus updates, events, and announcements while providing students with an intelligent chatbot assistant built using Gemini AI.*

-**🎯 Developed for GDG On Campus Organizer Application – July 2025 Cohort**

 </div>

 ---